adambard/learnxinyminutes-docs/java.html.markdown

 // the file.
 public class LearnJava {

-    // A program must have a main method as an entry point. public static void main (String[] args) {
+    // In order to run a java program, it must have a main method as an entry point. public static void main (String[] args) {

         // Use System.out.println() to print lines.